 Before the trip, its probably a good idea to feed your canine a little more food than usual, especially if it’s going to be a really long hiking trip.
 Make sure you know what’s best for your dog or check with your vet so you don’t end up overfeeding him on poor stuff.

-Trust me – if you’re going on long hiking trails that may have water reservoirs around, it’s bound to happen.
+If you’re going on long hiking trails that may have water reservoirs around, it’s bound to happen.
+Water intoxication is far more dangerous and common than many pet owners realize.

 Your dog will be tempted to drink from anywhere and anything.